nolandruid/CasaStellar2025/README.md

   Finance and payroll teams face operational pressure, while workers experience uncertainty, late payments, and erosion of trust — all stemming from outdated, manual, and opaque payout processes.

   Why is this problem urgent now?
   - Today, LATAM’s workforce is more remote, diverse, and digitally savvy than ever, and competition for talent is fierce.
 Employees and suppliers are demanding payment certainty—not just faster payouts, but guaranteed, automated, and provable on-time delivery.
-Businesses that keep delaying or rely on opaque, manual processes lose credibility, risk regulatory penalties, and see top talent walk out the door.
+Businesses that continually delay or rely on opaque, manual processes lose credibility, risk regulatory penalties, and see top talent leave.
   StellarPay leverages the breakthrough of Soroban smart contracts to make true automation, yield on idle payroll, and zero-knowledge proof of timeliness possible for the first time.
 In a region where financial stress and payment anxiety hit hardest, automating salary delivery isn't just efficiency—it's critical for survival.
-The market is shifting now, and companies who act today will lead; those who wait will lose trust and be left behind.
+The market is shifting now, and companies that act today will lead; those who wait will lose trust and be left behind.

   ## 2. Target User and User Need